D4wnstar/aetherwisp/Electromagnetism/Circuitry/Ohm's law.md

 $$\Delta V=RI \quad\text{where }\quad R=\rho\frac{l}{S}=\rho \int_{0}^{l} \frac{1}{S(s)}ds$$
 $\Delta V$ is the potential difference calculated between the point of highest and lowest potential.
 More correctly, it is the [[electromotive force]] between the points.
 In a circuit, these would be the connections to a battery or generator. $R$ is the resistance and $I$ is the [[electric current]] running through the wire.
 Specifically, it is a free current, not a bound current.

-The resistance formula works for wires. $l$ is the length of the wire and $S$ is its cross-section. $\rho$ is the [[electrical resistivity]], which depends on the properties of the material it's made of.
-If the cross-section is constant throughout the length of the wire, it results in a trivial integration. $R$ is the total resistance of the entire wire.
+The resistance formula works for wires. $l$ is the length of the wire and $S$ is its cross section. $\rho$ is the [[electrical resistivity]], which depends on the properties of the material it's made of.
+If the cross section is constant throughout the length of the wire, it results in a trivial integration. $R$ is the total resistance of the entire wire.

 There is also a much more general and physically meaningful form that applies to any linear, homogeneous and isotropic [[conductor]]:
 $$\mathbf{J}=\sigma\mathbf{f}=\frac{1}{\rho}\mathbf{f}$$